 Dominican Republic is located in the Caribbean, and is on the eastern part of the Island of Hispaniola.
 The Island is shared with Haiti, which is to the west of Dominican Republic.

+All adoptions from DR are completed in accordance with the Hague Convention on inter country adoption.
+More information can be found here.
 As a Hague country, the Dominican Republic’s adoption program has a clear process.
-In general, the Dominican government gives the highest preference for children under four years of age to people of Dominican descent but exceptions may be made when the child has some special needs.
-Children eligible for inter country adoption from DR will have special needs.
-Additionally, children may have been institutionalized have special needs, which may not be readily visible, such as lack of stimulation, emotional needs, and undiagnosed medical problems.
-Understanding the special needs of institutionalized children is a requirement of parent preparation for adoption.
+In general, the Dominican government gives the highest preference for children under four years of age to people of Dominican descent but exceptions may be made when the child has special needs.

 The country of Dominican Republic includes many ethnic groups composed of European, Mestizo, Indigenous, Spanish, Haitian, and African backgrounds.
 Children available for intercountry adoption are representative of all of these ethnic groups.

-Children available for adoption from DR range from young toddlers to teens; most common are toddlers and elementary aged children.
+Children placed for inter country adoption include boys and girls who are 3 - 15 years old.
+Most common are toddlers and elementary aged children.
 Infants are not available through DR.

 Families considering adopting a child will have access to child’s background information before travel.
 In most cases, additional information is available upon request.